sojoudian/COMP3095_Fall2025/Week10/12-inventory-service.md

     }

     @Test
-    void isOutOfStockTest() {
+    void shouldReturnFalseWhenInsufficientStock() {
-        // Given: Product sku_789012 has quantity=0
+        // Given: SKU001 has quantity=100
-        String skuCode = "sku_789012";
+        String skuCode = "SKU001";
-        Integer quantity = 1;
+        Integer quantity = 150;

-        // When: Check if 1 unit is available
+        // When: Check if 150 units are available
-        // Then: Should return false (no stock) RestAssured.given()
+        // Then: Should return false (100 < 150)
+        RestAssured.given()
                 .queryParam("skuCode", skuCode)
                 .queryParam("quantity", quantity)